Our Services

 Published on: 5/6/2026

-Ashwagandha’s immune stimulating properties may trigger flares in lupus or RA and interfere with immunosuppressive medications, potentially worsening joint pain, rashes, and other symptoms.
-Its hormonal effects and common side effects like gastrointestinal upset can further complicate disease management.
+Can ashwagandha worsen autoimmune conditions?
+Yes.
+Ashwagandha may trigger flares in lupus and rheumatoid arthritis (RA) by stimulating immune activity and interfering with immunosuppressive medications.
+This can worsen joint pain, rashes, and other autoimmune symptoms.
+Additionally, its hormonal effects and common side effects—such as gastrointestinal upset—can further complicate disease management.

-See the complete information below for important details on risks, drug interactions, and safe alternatives.
+Review the full details below for risks, drug interactions, and safer alternatives.

 Ashwagandha—a popular adaptogenic herb—has gained attention for its stress-relief and immune-modulating properties.
 While many people turn to ashwagandha to improve overall well-being, those with autoimmune conditions such as lupus (systemic lupus erythematosus, SLE) or rheumatoid arthritis (RA) need to exercise caution.
 Below, we explain why your doctor may advise against ashwagandha use if you have lupus or RA, using clear, concise language and credible medical insights.